Search Shortcut cmd + k | ctrl + k

 Parquet Loading

-Parquet files can be efficiently loaded and queried using the read_parquet function.
+Parquet files can be efficiently loaded and queried using their filename:

 SELECT * FROM read_parquet('test.parquet');